PhuocThienTran/QuickNet/README.md

 Peter Yaacoub - Dictonary Project

-## Alternatively, this app can be found on the App Store: [QuickNet](https://apps.apple.com/au/app/quick-appss-net/id1489780396)
+### This app can be found on the App Store: [QuickNet](https://apps.apple.com/au/app/quick-appss-net/id1489780396)
+A more cost effective alternative of this app comes in an app bundle.
+It features QuickNet and [QuickFix](https://github.com/PhuocThienTran/QuickFix)
+#### The app bundle can be found on the App Store: [Quick Apps](https://apps.apple.com/au/app-bundle/quick-apps/id1505694713)